rjacob6051/comp423-course-notes/docs/tutorials/go-setup.md

 go version go1.23.4 linux/arm64
 ```
 ... your Go has been installed correctly within your Dev Container!
 Congrats!

+!!!
+Notice

+    The version includes 'linux' instead of Windows or MacOS, which is what most likely not what you are using.
+This is because the version is referencing the OS of a Docker Devcontainer: Debian Linux

 ## Step 6: Creating Your Program!
 Create a new file called ```main.go```, and copy and paste the following contents